Speculorg/Terminal/source/services/monitoring/README.md

 # Monitoring Service

-This directory contains source code for Speculorg.Terminal.Monitoring.Service.
+This directory contains the Monitoring Service, including configurations and modules for Prometheus, Grafana, and the OpenTelemetry Collector.